-2.4GHz RF and Bluetooth low energy solutions for gaming accessories
+2.4GHz RF and Bluetooth Smart solutions for gaming accessories

 Manufacturers of game controllers were one of the earliest mass-market adopters of ultra-low power (ULP) wireless because it freed end-users from the restrictions of a corded link to their gaming consoles and PCs, while adding extra comfort and immersive realism to the gaming experience.
 Today ULP wireless continues to re-define the gaming sector with product examples including motion-enhanced devices, dancing mats, musical instruments, and even mind-reading headsets.